 While you can certainly take it into some messy situations, it's not the highest performer in this type of terrain.
 The even outsole is instead, better built for smooth surfaces littered with stray rocks and pine needles.
 That said, it does really well on dirt roads and even pavement.
 As a less technical performer, it's excellent as a cross-over shoe or on basic trails where you're not going to be trudging through the muck for miles and miles.

-With the odd puddle or patch, it can definitely handle to keep you upright.
+If you like rigid construction, the stability of this shoe is great.
+When trying to flex the shoe left to right at the heel and arch, it hardly budges.
+In the forefoot, there's good flexion and movement.
 When the traction was holding well on the trail, we felt incredibly stable flying overtop rock piles, roots, and sticks.
-This is probably the most surprising metric as we thought the more traditional heel-to-toe drop (10 mm) was going to limit the stability.
+This is surprising as we thought the more traditional heel-to-toe drop (10 mm) was going to limit the stability.
 However, the wide toe box allows great balance while zooming headfirst down the trail.

 Comfort and Fit

+The rigid nature of the upper and outsole isn't the most comfortable for us, but you might find it comfortable if you love stability and a wide forefoot.
 The uppers are rather stiff, but do a great job wrapping the entire foot with nice arch and lateral support.
 The underfoot cushioning is not super squishy and feels more supportive, which some ladies might prefer.
 The Achilles also has nice support with a high collar that is quite supportive.
 The tongue is a little rigid to the touch, but we didn't notice any problems with it on the run.

 We love that it comes in two different width options - regular and wide.
 We tested the regular version; they have enough room in the laces to pull super tight or loosen up, depending on your foot shape.

+Weighing in at 9.9 ounces, it is far from heavy, but it doesn't feel ultralight either.
 One thing to keep in mind is that when it does get wet, the synthetic leather upper takes time to dry.
 The mesh is also fairly absorbent and has a hard time drying out if it's not super warm out.
 Other than that, it's a light shoe, as most trail shoes are.

 If you just want to get out on the trail, and you don't have the cash to fork over for the best performance out there, the Asics Venture 7 is a great way to go.
-As the most affordable Best Buy award winner, it does just okay in most of the metrics, with an exceptional in the area of stability.
+As the most affordable option tested, it does just okay in most of the metrics, with an exceptional in the area of stability.
 Built as a rigid shoe, the fit is versatile, as it has two options for width.
 The less aggressive outsole is best used on hard-packed surfaces that are less technical.
 Though, if you want to get out when it's snowing or muddy, this shoe will take you through it all; just not as efficiently as some.